jbitzerjr/PresCup_self_deploying/pc6-round1-team_shop-smart/README.md

 ## 🧠 Challenge Summary

 You will:
-- Brute-force a login page to gain admin access
+- Manipulate registration to gain admin access
-- Review customer orders to find hidden information
+- Brute force customer logins to see past orders and find hidden information
 - Explore server-side files for exposed content
-- Exploit shopping cart functionality
+- Exploit product listing to buy hidden items

 ---